-- one at issue in these hearings.
-There have been no changes in dairy industry market conditions that would justify a different result now. - 2.
-In their March 8, 2002 letter to USDA requesting this hearing, the proponents of Proposal No. 7 stated that marketwide service payments are needed in order to "provide reimbursement" for their "balancing activities."
+1. In their March 8, 2002 letter to USDA requesting this hearing, the proponents of Proposal No. 7 stated that marketwide service payments are needed in order to "provide reimbursement" for their "balancing activities."
 The proponents have confirmed in their testimony that this is the sole justification they advance for their proposal.
-But even if balancing presented an issue that needs to be addressed through the federal order program, it has already been addressed.
+But even assuming that balancing presents an issue that needs to be addressed through the federal order program, the fact is that it has already been addressed.
 Based upon the testimony and proposals of the cooperatives themselves, USDA set a Class IV make allowance that is high enough to allow Class IV plants to cover 100% of their costs, including all costs of balancing.
 Indeed, when USDA set the make allowances for these products, it explicitly stated that it was setting a make allowance high enough to pay the costs incurred by balancing plants.
-Proposal No. 7 thus constitutes an effort to be paid twice for the same thing. - 3.
-Even if (contrary to fact) there were somehow a need to provide even more funds to cover the cost of balancing, these costs are more than amply covered by over order premiums that are already being paid to Class IV handlers in the Northeast order.
+Proposal No. 7 thus constitutes an effort to be paid twice for the same thing.

+- 2. Even if (contrary to fact) there were somehow a need to provide even more funds to cover the cost of balancing, these costs are more than amply covered by over order premiums that are already being paid to Class IV handlers in the Northeast order.
 Whenever a Class IV handler provides milk to a Class I handler in lieu of processing that milk in its own plant, the Class IV handler receives an over order premium from the Class I handler.
-Put another way, if, as the proponents claim, they incur costs when their plants run at less then full capacity in order to meet the needs of the Class I market, those costs are already more than covered by the extra money they receive via Class I over order premiums.

-- 4. A principal justification advanced for marketwide service payments is the purported costs of balancing the market due to seasonality in milk production.
+Put another way, if, as the proponents claim, they incur costs when their plants run at less than full capacity in order to meet the needs of the Class I market, those costs are already more than covered by the extra money they receive via Class I over order premiums. - 3.
+A principal justification advanced for marketwide service payments is the purported costs of balancing the market due to seasonality in milk production.
 But the seasonality of milk production has declined precipitously for many years, and continues to do so.
-Marketwide service payments is a concept whose time came and went decades ago (and even then rested on rickety legs). - 5.
-Proposal No. 7 is hopelessly flawed.
+Marketwide service payments is a concept whose time came and went decades ago (and even then rested on rickety legs). - 4.
+Over the last forty years, USDA has on a number of occasions denied proposals to amend federal orders to provide for marketwide service payments.
+USDA did so most recently in 1999, with respect to a proposal advanced for the Northeast order that is very similar to the one at issue in these hearings.
+There have been no changes in dairy industry market conditions that would justify a different result now.

+5. Proposal No. 7 is hopelessly flawed.
 Large cooperatives would qualify for payments without performing any marketwide benefits whatsoever.
 Small handlers would not qualify for payments regardless of the balancing they perform.
 In these respects, the proposal is a direct violation of AMAA requirements.

 Moreover, the significant flow of milk into and out of the Northeast order would result in Northeast producers making marketwide service payments when the balancing services were being provided to producers located in other orders.
 This is the very defect that led USDA to reject marketwide service payments when they were considered for the Southeast orders.